Can they? Can men and women really just be friends?

 The single party should move on and look for new single friends!
 It is common sense.
 Pretending you can just be friends and then crossing the line one day and creating hurt for someone else is too big a price.

 I know this is a controversial topic.
 I know I’ll get major differences in opinion.
 I know some will argue out their viewpoints.
 That’s OK.
 We can have mature, healthy conversations.
 Please share your opinions on the blog.
 I’d like to hear from you.

 But I stick to my point—men and women cannot just be friends!
-If you’re both single and noncommitted, go on, enjoy your friendship.
-If one or both of you is/are married, engaged, or dating exclusively, sever that other relationship if you truly care about your partner—otherwise you may soon lose your marriage, union, or dating prospect.
+If you’re both single and non-committed, go on, enjoy your friendship.
+If it leads to a romantic relationship, engagement or even marriage, good for both parties!
+However, if one or both of you is/are married, engaged, or dating exclusively, sever that other relationship if you truly care about your partner—otherwise you may soon lose your marriage, union, or dating prospect.

 May we all be permanently happy by placing other people in our shoes and living lives with healthy common-sense boundaries.